nikolac/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 {{! multiexcerpt name='nuxeoctl-note'}}

-The instructions below provide the steps to follow to install a package using the `nuxeoctl` script, without detailed explanation about `nuxeoctl`.
+The instructions below provide the steps to follow to install a package using the `nuxeoctl` script.
 For an overview of this script, please read the page [nuxeoctl and Control Panel Usage]({{page space='NXDOC' page='nuxeoctl and+Control+Panel+Usage'}}).

 For Windows users, use `nuxeoctl.bat` instead of `./nuxeoctl` commands below.